Marconi-Lab/Real-Time-Identification-of-Bean-Plant-Pathologies/Classification/READ.md

 # Image Classification Models

 This folder contains TensorFlow implementations of three advanced convolutional neural network models for image classification: EfficientNetV2, ResNetV2, and MobileNetV3, plus the BeanWatchNet model.
 These scripts are designed to be run from the command line, allowing for straightforward training and evaluation.
+The BeanWatchNet actual trained models are also attached as a release on this repo.

 ## Setup